ttkorhonen/e3pages/docs/references/3_suppl_material.md

 ## Acknowledgements

 EEE was initially developed by Cosylab for ESS.
 Han-Lee Jeong (ESS) then revamped the entire design from scratch to create e3.
-Since 2019, e3 has been managed by an e3 team at ESS, with significant contributions from Simon Rose (ESS) and Wayne Lewis (Osprey).
+Since 2019, e3 has been managed by an e3 team at ESS.